MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/using-the-net-ring-iterator-interface.md

 [!include[NetAdapterCx Beta Prerelease](../netcx-beta-prerelease.md)]

 A **NET_RING** is a circular buffer that contains network data.
-Each packet queue in a NetAdapterCx client driver has two rings: a *packet ring* for packet descriptors, and a *fragment ring* for packet fragment descriptors.
+Each packet queue has two rings: a *packet ring* for packet descriptors, and a *fragment ring* for each packet's fragment descriptors.
 NetAdapterCx client drivers access elements and perform operations on net rings by calling into the Net Ring Iterator interface.

 This topic describes the Net Ring Iterator interface and its underlying post and drain concepts.
-For more information about packets, fragments, and net rings in general, see [Packet descriptors and extensions](packet-descriptors-and-extensions.md).
+For more information about net rings in general, see [Packet descriptors and extensions](packet-descriptors-and-extensions.md).

 ## NET_RING post and drain semantics